nikolaspaterson/SYSC3110DesignProject/README.md

 The goal of this team project is to reproduce a simplified version of the classic strategy game RISK.

-Group 3 is currently in the process of stucturing the game and making sure our classes work together.
-There are currently a lot of know issues as we are still trying to make the game playable.
-We are all eager to work on this project and cant wait to get a working demo!

 ### Group 3